 10. Download Smart Travel Apps

-- Track flight deals
+- track flight deals,

-- Navigate cities
+- navigate cities more easily,

 11. Set Flight Price Alerts

-Flight prices fluctuate daily.
+Flight prices change constantly.

 12. Avoid Tourist Trap Shops